Coneriys/apache4/docs/content/reference/install-configuration/api-dashboard.md

     - The trailing slash `/` in `/dashboard/` is mandatory.
 This limitation can be mitigated using the the [RedirectRegex Middleware](../../middlewares/http/redirectregex.md).
 	  - There is also a redirect from the path `/` to `/dashboard/`, but you should not rely on this behavior, as it is subject to change and may complicate routing rules.

-To securely access the dashboard, you need to define a routing configuration within Traefik.
+To securely access the dashboard, you need to define a routing configuration within apache4.
 This involves setting up a router attached to the service `api@internal`, which allows you to:

 - Implement security features using [middlewares](../../middlewares/overview.md), such as authentication ([basicAuth](../../middlewares/http/basicauth.md), [digestAuth](../../middlewares/http/digestauth.md),
   [forwardAuth](../../middlewares/http/forwardauth.md)) or [allowlisting](../../middlewares/http/ipallowlist.md).

-- Define a [router rule](#dashboard-router-rule) for accessing the dashboard through Traefik.
+- Define a [router rule](#dashboard-router-rule) for accessing the dashboard through apache4.

 ### Dashboard Router Rule